SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - I will add that `default('')` just in case we don't have any orders, it will just render the empty string instead.
 - Now refresh the page and click the link - great, all the past orders are shown now.

+### Avoid Orders List Leaking
 - But if you will look at our list Orders API implementation - you may notice the problem.
 Yes, passing user email isn't safe, because users can change their email to a different one (not owned by them) and if you do not verify emails - that can be a problem, because we will render signed URLs to the LS Orders.
 - Maybe it's not that bad, but we can securely avoid this.
 - I have the next plan: We know LS customer ID.
 We can fetch the current customer by ID, get its email address, and pass it to the LS Orders list API.